 See the Echo Pictures Pictures website here for more details on this tremendous film, additional press and screening times in Park City.
 Check out the link at the top of this post for IndieWire’s review and the official trailer.

-Very happy to say that Inflo’s Broken Heart Syndrome will be playing TIFF this year – click the still to watch a clip!
+Very happy to say that Inflo’s Broken Heart Syndrome will be playing the Toronto International Film Festival this year – click the still to watch a clip!